arj6153/WebCheckers/docs/DesignDoc.md

 together to make a move.

 ### Design Improvements
+If the project were to continue, then the team will work to implement enhancements such as Spectator Mode and Watch Replays.
+For the current design, we would like to tighten the code where we do not repeat calling functions within a function using dot notation.
+This lengthens the code and makes it difficult to read for the programmer.
+In our code metrics, ----------------------------------------------------------------------------
 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct
 > analysis of where there are problems in the code base which could be